Institute for the Study of European Laws (ISEL)

 Our scholars are interested in interdisciplinary collaborations and welcome opportunities for co-operation with experts in the academy and in practice.

-Tawhida Ahmed is a Senior Lecturer in Law at The City Law School.
+Dr Tawhida Ahmed is a Reader in Law and Associate Dean (Research) at The City Law School.
 Her research interests are in EU law and human rights, specializing in minority rights protection.

 Professor Jason Chuah is Head of Academic Law at The City Law School.
 He has published widely on international company, commercial and maritime law.
 His latest book is on Hardships in transnational commercial contracts: a critique of the legal, judicial and contractual remedies (Uitgeverij Paris BV).